-Between the winding Ways that twist and curl around the enormous skyscrapers above and the rigid, regimented grid segregating the streets below, Empire City’s width and breadth is an architectural wonder.
+Between the winding Pathways that twist and curl around the enormous skyscrapers above and the rigid, regimented grid segregating the streets below, Empire City’s width and breadth is an architectural wonder.
 The garish array of blinking lights from hundreds of transmission towers and beacons, enormous holographic advertisements, and vehicles both ground and air have transformed the city into a giant neon beehive.

 In the daylight, the buildings gleam and the windows sparkle, intense and bright.
 The constant traffic flows steadily like blood through the veins of some gigantic mythological beast.
 Empire City is a capital of innovation and industry in the new world, a thriving metropolis full of opportunity and adventure, and the forerunner for the future.